Montenegro Airlines

 Montenegro Airlines a.d.
 (Montenegro erlajns) was the flag carrier of Montenegro, headquartered in Podgorica.
 It operated scheduled and charter services throughout Europe from its hub at Podgorica Airport with a second base maintained at Tivat Airport.
 The airline was liquidated from 26 December 2020 due to accumulating heavy losses during the COVID-19 pandemic.

 In February 2021, the government of Montenegro launched a new flag carrier, Air Montenegro.

 History

-Early years
+Foundation

-The airline was founded on 24 October 1994, by the government of the Federal Republic of Yugoslavia.
+The airline was founded on 24 October 1994, by the government of the Montenegro as Montenegro Airlines.
 The first aircraft, a Fokker 28 Mk4000 (nicknamed "Lovćen"), was purchased almost two years later in 1996.
 The first commercial flight took place on 7 May 1997, at exactly 10:30 between Podgorica and Bari, Italy.

-In April 2000, Montenegro Airlines became a member of the International Air Transport Association (IATA).
-In June 2000, the first of five Fokker 100 aircraft was delivered to Podgorica Airport.
+In April 2000, the company became member of the International Air Transport Association (IATA).
+In June 2000, the first of five Fokker 100 aircraft were delivered to the company at Podgorica Airport.
 The airline joined Amadeus CRS on 5 March 2003.
-In 2004, Montenegro Airlines' pilots were the first in the region to be granted the IIIA certificate.
+In 2004, Montenegro Airlines pilots were the first in the region to be granted the IIIA certificate.
 On 2 July of the same year, the airline carried its millionth passenger.